Post

 About

 Executing shellcode is commonly achieved through APIs like VirtualAlloc, WriteProcessMemory, CreateProcess, and WinExec.
-Jeff White has compiled a list of APIs that seem to be capable of accepting a memory address for code execution, potentially making them susceptible to abuse.
+Jeff White has compiled a list of APIs that are capable of accepting a memory address for code execution, which could potentially be exploited.

 UuidFromStringA